Crypto companies without EU licences face prosecution, French regulator warns

 Under the European Union's crypto rules, MiCA, crypto companies have until June 30 to get a licence to continue operating in the bloc.
 European regulators have already warned that companies without licences need to have "orderly wind-down plans" in place.

+The rules, which were agreed in 2023, bring regulatory oversight to the multi-trillion-dollar crypto industry's operations in Europe, even as U.S. President Donald Trump's administration has eased regulation for the crypto sector in the U.S..

-"It’s becoming very very urgent to finalise the licences applications," Marie-Anne Barbat-Layani, president of the French markets regulator, AMF, said at a press event on Thursday.
+"It’s becoming very, very urgent to finalise the licences applications," Marie-Anne Barbat-Layani, president of the French markets regulator, AMF, told journalists on Thursday.